Skip to main content

 Research synthesisLow evidenceModerate effect3 studies · 3 beneficial · 0 neutral · 0 harmful

-• Studied populations: outpatients undergoing digestive surgery, outpatients with chronic intestinal disorders, outpatients undergoing bowel preparation
+• Studied populations: Outpatients with chronic intestinal disorders, post-surgical patients, and individuals undergoing bowel preparation (mean age 55-58 years).

 Caveats: Evidence base is small (only 3 studies) — conclusions should be considered preliminary.
 Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
-All studies tested a multi-strain formulation, so the specific contribution of Lactobacillus plantarum LP01 alone cannot be isolated.
+All studies tested LP01 in combination with other probiotic strains (Lactococcus lactis and Lactobacillus delbrueckii), making it impossible to attribute the effect solely to Lactobacillus plantarum LP01.
+Study durations and dosing were not consistently reported, limiting dose-response conclusions.

 Doses used in studies